ericyoc/adversarial-defense-hnn-poc/README.md

 ## Results

 The code summarizes the model's performance in a tabular format and displays example misclassifications for each scenario (clean, no defense attack, and with defense attack).
-The results provide insights into the effectiveness of the adversarial training defense against the specified compounded white-box targeted attack.
+The results provide insights into the effectiveness of the adversarial training defense against the specified compounded white-box targeted attack [HNN Results](./adversarial-defense-hnn/tree/main/hnn_results).

 ## Acknowledgments